 Daily Fantasy Sports

-Daily Fantasy Sports is a relatively new addition to the American gaming landscape, rising from relative obscurity to a place atop the consciousness of the fantasy sports consumer in short order.
+Daily Fantasy Sports (DFS) is a relatively new addition to the US online sports betting landscape, rising from relative obscurity to a place atop the consciousness of the fantasy sports consumer in short order.
 Although forms of daily fantasy sports date back to as early as 1990, DFS as it is known today was pioneered by several smaller websites in 2007 that were attempting to replicate the success of online poker.
 Credit for being the “Godfather of DFS” has largely gone to Nigel Eccles, who is the founder of FanDuel.